 The Olympic World

-A visit to the Olympic Museum starts on the first floor – a circular walkway leads up from the main entrance floor.
+A visit to the Olympic Museum in Lausanne starts on the first floor – a circular walkway leads up from the main entrance floor.
 The theme here is the Olympic world with displays on the origins and history of the games and the organization of the modern games.

 The display starts with interesting models and interactive displays of the ancient Greek games.
 Artworks from antiquity (or copies) show how the games were portrayed in ancient times.
-A large section explains the life, motivation and work of Pierre de Coubertin and the modern revival of the Olympic Games.
+A large section explains the life, motivation, and work of Pierre de Coubertin and the modern revival of the Olympic Games.

 Further displays explain how the games are organized ranging from the bid process to the commercial aspects of each games.
 A few models show stadium designs and how the games influenced city planning and society.
 Once again, many interactive displays allow visitors to relive historic moments from previous games.